Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Deformation Potential

 Assuming the amplitudes of the strain fields are small, we can expand the conduction (valence) band energy in the strain fields about the equilibrium lattice configuration

-where $\mathbf{k}$ is an electron wavevector, $E_0(\mathbf{k})$ is band energy of undistorted (periodic) lattice, $E_d$ is the deformation potential constant, and $\nabla\cdot\mathbf{u}(\mathbf{r})$ is dilation.
+where $\mathbf{k}$ is an electron wave vector, $E_0(\mathbf{k})$ is band energy of undistorted (periodic) lattice, $E_d$ is the deformation potential constant, and $\nabla\cdot\mathbf{u}(\mathbf{r})$ is dilation.
 The first-order correction term in the expansion defines a \textit{deformation potential}:

-In principle, the deformation potential constant $E_d$ has $\mathbf{k}$-dependence, but we assume it can be a constant~\cite{BS2}.
+In principle, the deformation potential constant $E_d$ has $\mathbf{k}$-dependence, but it is usually taken to be a constant~\cite{BS2}.
+The material-dependent $E_d$ value is determined either experimentally~\cite{DPconstCu,DPconstCu2,DPconstSi,DPconstSi2} or computationally, e.g., employing the density functional theory~\cite{PhysRevB.104.195201.2021}.